Continuing Inona's quest to stop the Necromancer

 “Well we are all here shall we, ”Selina said with an easy grin.

-“Good to be working with again Selina,” Smiling she gave Selina sideways glance as they set out to the south.
-They made camp as darkness came expecting to arrive at the crypt before midday the following morning.
-The three women set around the campfire as the other talked amongst themselves.
+Inona gathered the horse's reigns nudging the animal forward, “Good to be working with again Selina,” Smiling she gave Selina sideways glance as they set out to the south.
+They made camp as darkness came expecting to arrive at the crypt before midday the following morning - the three women set around the campfire as the other talked amongst themselves.

 “Have you had any more visions?”
 Inona asked, Sharmane her expression indicating she appeared partly lost in thought.